 These are difficult to find outside of a pharmacy, but they do exist, and millions of people around the world use them to help treat Low-T or muscle wasting disorders.

-In fact, transdermal testosterone patches are becoming increasingly more popular among men dealing with low testosterone because they are easy to use and apply.
+Transdermal testosterone patches are becoming increasingly popular among men dealing with low testosterone because they are easy to use and apply.
 None of these delivery methods contain a dose high enough to benefit athletes, though.

 Anabolic steroid pellets –

-These types of steroid were originally developed for veterinary use.
-They are often implanted subcutaneously into cattle and other animals in an effort to increase their size before sale.
+These types of steroids were originally developed for veterinary use.
+They are often implanted subcutaneously into cattle and other animals to increase their size before the sale.
 Anabolic testosterone pellets for men are also available, and they are gaining popularity.

 Called Testopel, they are surgically inserted under the skin and allowed to release testosterone for about four to six months.
 Many of the oral and injectables found on the black market were prepared in underground laboratories from veterinary-grade steroid pellets, which are legal and easier to find than pharmaceutical-grade.